Alex-Schlee1/HousePricesInSanDiego/README.md

 <img src='./images/image6.PNG' width=450>

-#### After modifiying the data, the rows and the columns, our data frame looks like this (first 5 entries):
+#### After modifying the data, the rows and the columns, our data frame looks like this (first 5 entries):

 <img src='./images/image7.PNG' width=500>